 Add an amplifier, some simple wiring, and you’re going to be absolutely blown away.

 Continuing the theme of trying to balance convenience and sound quality, here’s another step towards perfect sound and a small step away from convenience.
 In this case, the amplifier isn’t included, but you’re still getting the sub itself inside of a ported enclosure that’s all setup and tuned correctly, so all you’ll need to do is add your amplifier and wire it in.

 Adding an amplifier really isn’t that much more complicated than having an enclosure with a built-in amp, in the grand scheme of things.
 It’s an extra step to choose the right amp, but this particular sub has a nice feature that makes this all a bit easier.
 You can switch from 2 ohms to 4 ohms which gives you more versatility and options to expand or change your setup down the road.

-It peaks at 1000w and runs at 250w RMS, so it’s not a total world-shaker but just to reiterate, people looking for 10 inch subs just want something that’s going to sound amazing in their cars, they’re usually less interested about making sure that everyone else in a 10 mile radius can also hear their bass.
+It peaks at 1000w and runs at 250w RMS for power handling, so it’s not a total world-shaker but just to reiterate, people looking for 10 inch subs just want something that’s going to sound amazing in their cars, they’re usually less interested about making sure that everyone else in a 10 mile radius can also hear their bass.

 The big question people have is whether it’s worthwhile or not, and for the price, it’s definitely worth it – you just need to realize it’s obviously not going to compare to larger, more expensive choices.